-- Unless otherwise specified, it is generally recommended that the electrical power factor for each facility be corrected to 0.95 or better.
-However, the economic payback for power factor correction should be calculated for all cases where the requirement for power factor correction is not clear. - 2.
-Correction of the power factor to past 0.95 leading shall not be permitted under any circumstance. - 3.
-For small facilities with a limited number of loads, power factor correction connected to the individual motor loads is preferred.
+- 1. Unless otherwise specified, it is generally recommended that the electrical PF for each facility be corrected to 0.95 or better.
+However, the economic payback for PFC should be calculated for all cases where the requirement for PFC is not clear. - 2.
+Correction of the PFto past 0.95 leading shall not be permitted under any circumstance. - 3.
+For small facilities with a limited number of loads, PFC connected to the individual motor loads is preferred.
 For example, connection of capacitors to motor loads is appropriate in most wastewater lift stations. - 4.
-For facilities supplied at 600 V, with numerous motor loads and potential harmonics, connection of one or more automatic power factor correction banks is preferred.
+For facilities supplied at 600 V, with numerous motor loads and potential harmonics, connection of one or more automatic PFC banks is preferred.
 Perform a harmonic review of the existing and potential future installation, and install detuning capacitors if potentially damaging harmonics are present. - 5.
 Ensure that capacitors do not create a resonance condition. - 6.
-Where any point in the electrical distribution has non-linear loads exceeding 15% of the upstream transformer capacity, a harmonic study must be performed to determine the appropriate application of power factor correction. - 7.
+Where any point in the electrical distribution has non-linear loads exceeding 15% of the upstream transformer capacity, a harmonic study must be performed to determine the appropriate application of PFC. - 7.
 Capacitors connected directly to the bus without an upstream contactor require special permission from the City. - 8.
-For facilities supplied at medium voltage, the appropriate configuration of power factor correction shall be based upon Table 15-1. - 9.
-Switching and control of power factor correction equipment shall be given special attention.
+For facilities supplied at medium voltage, the appropriate configuration of PFC shall be based upon Table 15-1. - 9.
+Switching and control of PFC equipment shall be given special attention.
 The transient and dynamic behaviour of this equipment under various operating conditions must be supported by calculations and studies documented with reports provided and incorporated into O&M information.
 The design adopted shall ensure safe operation and protection of associated equipment.